 winget install Gradle.Gradle

-Key features:
+Main features:

-- XML as configuration system (
+- XML-based configuration (

-pom.xml) - Convention over configuration
+pom.xml). - Convention over configuration.

-- Large library repository (Maven Central)
+- Large library repository (Maven Central).

-- Widely used in enterprise projects
+- Widely used in enterprise projects.

 <project>